When applying for a mortgage, your mortgage lender will ask you for a variety of documents to prove your identity and affordability.

 - You have sufficient funds for your mortgage loan (including fees and closing costs)

 If you think there is something on your bank statements that your mortgage lenders won’t like, it’s advisable to delay your application until your bank statements are clear of red flags.
-Alternatively, if you are keen to apply for a mortgage, you could speak to a mortgage broker, such as our mortgage company, as we have access to specialist lenders that may overlook certain issues on your statements.
+Alternatively, if you are keen to apply for a mortgage, you could speak to a mortgage broker, such as our mortgage company, as we have access to specialist mortgage lenders UK that may overlook certain issues on your statements.

 How can my bank statements affect my mortgage application?

 Before applying for a mortgage, you need to make sure that you’re mortgage ready.
 By this, we mean getting yourself into a position where your application will be approved.

 Your bank statements play a large part in your mortgage application, as you can see below.

 If there is anything on your bank statement that points to fraudulent activity (such as untraceable cash deposits) or if there is evidence of multiple credit card payments (and other types of loans, such as payday loans), your mortgage application might be declined.